mosaicnetworks/babble-android/docs/first_app/my_first_babble_app.md

             }
         });

-        // If peers list is empty we need to setup a new babble group, this requires a peers list
+        // If peers list is empty we need to setup a new babble group, this
-        // which contains this node
-        if (peers.isEmpty()) {
+        // requires a peers list which contains this node if (peers.isEmpty()) {
-            peers.add(new Peer(mKeyPair.publicKey, inetAddress + ":" + BABBLING_PORT, moniker));
+            peers.add(new Peer(mKeyPair.publicKey, inetAddress +
+            		":" + BABBLING_PORT, moniker));
         }

         try {
-            mBabbleNode = BabbleNode.createWithConfig(peers, mKeyPair.privateKey, inetAddress,
+            mBabbleNode = BabbleNode.createWithConfig(peers,
+                    mKeyPair.privateKey, inetAddress,
                     BABBLING_PORT, moniker, mBabbleState,
-                    new BabbleConfig.Builder().logLevel(BabbleConfig.LogLevel.DEBUG).build());
+                    new BabbleConfig.Builder().logLevel(
+                            BabbleConfig.LogLevel.DEBUG).build());
             mState = State.CONFIGURED;
         } catch (IllegalArgumentException ex) {
-            //The reassignment of mState and mBabbleNode has failed, so leave them as before
+            // The reassignment of mState and mBabbleNode has failed, so
+            // leave them as before
-            //TODO: need to catch port in use exception (IOException) and throw others throw new RuntimeException(ex);
+            //TODO: need to catch port in use exception (IOException)
+            // and throw others
+            throw new RuntimeException(ex);
         }

-        mHttpPeerDiscoveryServer = new HttpPeerDiscoveryServer(inetAddress, DISCOVERY_PORT, mBabbleNode);
+        mHttpPeerDiscoveryServer = new HttpPeerDiscoveryServer(inetAddress,
+               DISCOVERY_PORT, mBabbleNode);
     }

     public void start() {
         if (mState==State.UNCONFIGURED || mState==State.RUNNING ||
                 mState==State.RUNNING_WITH_DISCOVERY) {
+            throw new IllegalStateException(
-            throw new IllegalStateException("Cannot start an unconfigured or running service");
+                          "Cannot start an unconfigured or running service");
         }

         mBabbleNode.run();